Text consolidated by Valsts valodas centrs (State

 the total investment project costs provided for in the contract

-for the making of investments, for which State aid has not been
+for making investments for which State aid has not been received,

 16. Taking into account the sectoral restrictions laid down in

-Section 5, Paragraph four and Paragraph 4.1 of this
+Section 5, Paragraphs four and 4.1 of this Law, the

-Law, the goods manufactured or services provided within the scope
+goods manufactured or services provided within the scope of the

 PRODCOM/NACE/CPA (CPA - in case of service projects)